 Data Protection Act 1998 provides individuals a way to have some power about their personal information.
 Except when the data is collected and used for domestic use, each individual is legally obliged to follow this act.
-As with every other act, these act also has some exemptions as well as principles.
-But the main requirement is that the individuals as well as the companies are required to maintain the confidentiality their personal information.
+As with every other act, this act also has some exemptions as well as principles.
+But the main requirement is that the individuals, as well as the companies, are required to maintain the confidentiality of their personal information.

 As per this act, the personal data of all individuals that can be identified as living individuals by way of their names and addresses, phone numbers or email addresses that have been registered, The purview of the act is that only the data that is held or is intended to be held on computers or any other official electronic equipments in a relevant filing system.
 This act in itself protects the rights of individuals and firms who store, process and transmit their data on electronic devices.

 Under this act, a person is entitled to view any data that an organisation holds on them, request correction of data, obtain knowledge of the usage of the said data, and object if data is used for direct marketing.